Aczeko/livewire-trello/README.md

 All items, like boards, columns and cards are saved in a MySQL database and are updated while they are being sorted.

+It also supports dark and light mode, depending on your system-preference.

 </section>

 <section id="installation">